Best Low-Calorie Meal Kits 2026: Weight Loss Plans That Actually Work

 Price per serving: $10.99-$13.49

 Factor was acquired by HelloFresh in 2020, which explains the menu variety.
 30+ weekly options with filters for keto, low-carb, high-protein, vegetarian.
 The meals stay fresh for 7 days in the fridge.
 They integrate with MyFitnessPal if you’re tracking macros.
-The current promo (January 2026) is aggressive: 50% off first box plus 20% off the next four boxes plus free breakfast items for a year.
-Do the math on 18 meals per week at $224.82/month. that’s $12.49/meal for zero-effort calorie control.
+New-customer promos rotate regularly; check the site for current offers.
+Do the math on 18 meals per week at $224.82/month; that’s $12.49/meal for zero-effort calorie control.

 Pros: Actual flavor at 550 calories or less, dietitian-approved menu, ready in 2 minutes, stays fresh 7 days, strong keto and low-carb options, MyFitnessPal integration